 It is, however, a mistake for “slacktivists” to view their clicks, shares, and tweets as comprehensive, meaningful, intentional engagement of an issue.
 Engagement is costly in terms of time and often money.
 Laura Seay, in her 2014 Washington Post article, discusses the link between slacktivism, effort, and what organizations might be hoping for when it comes to social media campaigns:

 Slacktivists don’t have to spend a Saturday doing hard labor to build a home or sacrifice a portion of their monthly entertainment budget to a cause.
-They don’t have even have to move from behind the screens of their electronic devices… [even so]… advocacy organizations are convinced that asking new participants for token forms of support is a strong path to deeper engagement for activists.2
+They don’t have even have to move from behind the screens of their electronic devices… … advocacy organizations are convinced that asking new participants for token forms of support is a strong path to deeper engagement for activists.2

 A group of researchers tested the premise that token support leads to deeper engagement.
 In their experiment, they found that those who engaged first in a highly observable, public token expression were less likely to engage in a subsequent activity than were those who first engaged in a more private exercise like writing a letter to an elected official (Kristofferson, White, and Peloza).
 This may suggest that these highly observable, public activities are akin to praying on the street corner where everyone can see you—the reward is more about the people seeing your support than it is about engaging intentionally in the cause.
 The study calls this “impression management.”
 In the same way that we can be tempted to craft the image of the perfect family, house, or lifestyle of health and wellness on Instagram or Facebook, we can also be tempted to craft an image of an active, socially conscious person.
 The researchers also found, however, that if the cause aligns closely with the values held by the individual, the individual was likely to engage further even if their first activity was highly socially observable.
 They found that people have both impression management and value consistency motives when engaging in activities.
 Organizations, the authors suggest, should be diligent in connecting the cause to the underlying values to speak to the values of the individual in order to entice them to further engagement (Kristofferson, et. al).
 It is part of our sinful human nature to consider our own reward, even when doing something for others.